 Who Is Eric Trump?

-Born in New York City on January 6, 1984, Eric Frederick Trump is the second son and third child of U.S. President and real estate mogul Donald Trump and socialite Ivana Trump.
-Eric joined the Trump Organization in 2006 and from 2010 to 2015, he also starred as a judge with his father, older brother Donald Trump, Jr. and older sister Ivanka Trump on NBC’s Celebrity Apprentice.
+Eric Trump is the second son and third child of U.S. President and real estate mogul Donald Trump and socialite Ivana Trump.
+Trump joined the Trump Organization in 2006, and from 2010 to 2015, he also starred as a judge with his father, older brother Donald Trump Jr. and older sister Ivanka Trump on NBC’s Celebrity Apprentice.
 After participating in his father's successful campaign to become U.S. president in 2016, he and older brother Don Jr. were named directors of a trust that holds the family business interests.
-He is married to Lara Lea Yunaska, and they have one child, Eric Luke Trump.

 Joining the Trump Organization

-Having forged his own path in college, Eric spent some time traveling after graduation.
+Having forged his own path in college, Trump spent some time traveling after graduation.
 But in 2006, he returned to New York City and joined the Trump Organization in the role of executive vice president, development and acquisitions.
-He took on the responsibility for broadening the company’s real estate portfolio and expanded the Trump Golf Collection from three properties to more than 17 today.
-In 2012 Forbes recognized Eric among their top “30 under 30” in real estate.
+He took on the responsibility for broadening the company’s real estate portfolio and expanded the Trump Golf Collection from three properties to 19.
+In 2012 Forbes recognized Trump among their top “30 under 30” in real estate.
 Following his father's successful campaign to become U.S. president in 2016, he and his older brother Donald were also named directors of a trust that holds the family business interests.

 However, according to a legal disclaimer on its website, Trump Winery is "a registered trade name of Eric Trump Wine Manufacturing LLC, which is not owned, managed or affiliated with Donald J. Trump, The Trump Organization or any of their affiliates."